instructure/paul_bunyan/README.md

 Also included is a Railtie that overrides the default rails logger to always print to STDOUT as well as format the messages to JSON for machine readable goodness.
-This has been tested with Rails 4.2 but should compatible with Rails 3 or newer since that's when Railties were introduced.
+This has been tested with Rails 4.2 through 5.1, older versions of Rails may work but are not guaranteed to and will not receive support.

 ## Installation